ghc/ghc/docs/users_guide/exts/explicit_forall.rst

       instance forall a.
 Eq a => Eq [a] where ...

+  Note that the use of ``forall``s in instance declarations is somewhat restricted in comparison to other types.
+For example, instance declarations are not allowed to contain nested ``forall``s.
+See :ref:`formal-instance-syntax` for more information.

 - If the :ghc-flag:`-Wunused-foralls` flag is enabled, a warning will be emitted when you write a type variable in an explicit ``forall`` statement that is otherwise unused.
 For instance: ::